destinydriven/cakephp-highcharts/README.markdown

 	public $components = array('HighCharts.HighCharts');
 	public $helpers = array('HighCharts.HighCharts');

-## Special Note ##
+## Special Dependency Note ##

-The plugin depends on and loads jQuery natively (so you could quickly test it out without difficulty).
-If you are already loading jQuery e.g. in your layout, then you will need to edit the HighChartsHelper::beforeRender() function to avoid duplicity.
+This plugin depends on jQuery (<http://jquery.com>) so you would need to ensure that it is loaded in your layout or the view in which you want to display your charts.
+An example of how to load jQuery in your layout is available in:

+	HighCharts/View/Layouts/chart.demo.ctp

+	<?php
+		...

+		echo $this->Html->script(array('https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js'));

+		...

+		echo $this->fetch('script');
+	?>

+Of course, you may also use a copy of the jQuery library from your app/webroot/js folder like this:

+	<?php
+		...

+		echo $this->Html->script(array('jquery.min'));

+		...

+		echo $this->fetch('script');
+	?>

 **Important**